Updated: Jan. 26th, 2025

 Think of Weight Loss as Part of Your Larger Picture

-One of the biggest problems with trendy diets is that they make it seem like your weight is this one, isolated issue to tackle.
+One of the biggest problems with trendy diets is that they make it seem like your weight is an isolated issue to tackle, and when you succeed all your problems will be solved.
 In my experience, being overweight or having weight loss resistance is one symptom of a greater imbalance, often related to hormones and/or adrenal fatigue.
-Addressing the whole picture is so important when it comes to unlocking weight loss for an individual, and I also find that it really helps for women to start to view their weight loss goals this way: as one benefit of a lifestyle change that will improve their overall health and wellness, from head to toe.
+Addressing the whole picture is so important when it comes to unlocking weight loss for an individual.
+I also find that it really helps for women to start to view their weight loss goals as one benefit of a lifestyle change that will improve their overall health and wellness, from head to toe.

 Address Emotional Blocks

-We don’t always think of food as being an emotional thing, but when you really stop to think about it, I think you’ll find that certain eating habits, preferences, or patterns are tied to very personal things.
-Whether you have turned to food as a coping mechanism in stressful situations, you grew up in a family or culture that expected everyone to eat large portions, or you have been teased about your eating habits, exploring and addressing underlying emotional blocks or traumas related to food and weight can be very helpful when it comes to setting yourself up for sustainable weight loss.
+While you may not always think of food and emotions being connected, if you really think about it I think you’ll find that certain eating habits, preferences, or patterns are tied to very personal things.
+Food may be where you turn as a coping mechanism in stressful situations; maybe you grew up in a family or culture that expected everyone to eat large portions; or you may have been teased about your eating habits.
+Whatever your experience, exploring and addressing underlying emotional blocks or traumas related to food and weight can be very helpful when it comes to setting yourself up for sustainable weight loss.

 Eat Mindfully

-We made dozens– even hundreds– of tiny decisions related to food every single day, and we make most of them without even realizing it.
+Every single day is filled with dozens – even hundreds– of tiny decisions related to food.
+Most of these decisions are made with little thought; we don’t even know we’re making them!
 I’ve found that it can make a huge difference to start to become more mindful about our food choices, and how they will affect our health and our goals.
-Keep in mind, the mindful eating approach is very different from a strict calorie-counting or restrictive diet approach, in which you punish yourself for eating something that is “off” your diet or “cheating”.
+But this mindful eating approach is very different from a strict calorie-counting or restrictive diet approach, in which you punish yourself for eating something that is “off” your diet or “cheating”.

-Instead, I want you to be conscious and thoughtful about how the things you choose to put into your body either nourish you and have a positive impact on your health (and weight), or they don’t.
+Instead, I want you to be conscious and thoughtful about whether the things you choose to put into your body nourish you and have a positive impact on your health (and weight).

 Focus on Healthy Eating & Lifestyle Principles

 The best “diet” is one that you can maintain.
-So, rather than turning to a popular diet that restricts major food groups and is impossible to sustain, turn your focus to revising your regular food and lifestyle habits.
-Some of the most important healthy eating principles, like eating lots of vegetables (especially dark, leafy greens!) seem “obvious”, but when a weight loss program is more focused on complicated, restrictive lists and rules, it can be easy to forget the basics.
+Instead of choosing a restrictive fad diet that’s impossible to sustain, turn your focus to revising your regular food and lifestyle habits.
+Some of the most important healthy eating principles, like eating lots of vegetables (especially dark, leafy greens!), seem “obvious”, but when a weight loss program is more focused on complicated, restrictive lists and rules, it can be easy to forget the basics.

 The thing is, sustainable weight loss is only achieved by making those long-term, “simple” changes to your habits!
-Make sure your diet consists of lots of vegetables, plenty of healthy fats, and clean protein; cut out sugar; get regular exercise that you enjoy; get enough sleep.
-There are also some diets, like the Mediterranean diet, that promote balanced, whole-food eating, and can be used as general guidelines for healthy eating.
+Make sure you are eating lots of vegetables, plenty of healthy fats, and clean protein; cut out sugar; get regular exercise that you enjoy; get enough sleep.
+Some diets, like the Mediterranean diet, promote balanced, whole-food eating, and can be used as general guidelines for healthy eating.

 Address Underlying Imbalances